Novel coronavirus (COVID-19): City updates and impacts

 - Aquatic centres: The Gold Coast, Palm Beach, Miami, Helensvale, Nerang, Mudgeeraba and Upper Coomera Aquatic Centres have reopened with restricted services.
 Fitness classes, aqua classes and learn to swim classes have resumed with restrictions on numbers.

 Visit our Aquatic Centres page for further information.

-- City-run events are suspended until further notice, including Active Travel and Movies in the Park.
-Selected Active & Healthy group classes, the NaturallyGC program and the Beaches to Bushland Landcare program have resumed with COVID Safe Plans in place.
+- City-run events – selected Active & Healthy group classes, the NaturallyGC program and the Beaches to Bushland Landcare program are running with COVID Safe plans in place.
 Bookings are required for all sessions.

-- The Botanic Gardens visitor centre is open and education tours have recommenced, with COVID Safe Plans in place.
+- The Botanic Gardens visitor centre is open and education tours are running with COVID Safe plans in place.
 Online bookings are required due to restricted numbers.

-- Surfers Paradise Beachfront Markets have restarted.
+- Surfers Paradise Beachfront Markets are running.
 See the Markets page for details.

 All Gold Coast parks, skate parks, outdoor basketball courts, dog agility parks, off-leash dog areas, playgrounds, gym equipment and BBQs are open, with patrons required to observe appropriate social distancing at all times.
 Regular cleaning of facilities remains in place and soap dispensers are available in some public amenities in our most popular parks.